Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Introduction

-Time-dependent density-functional theory (TDDFT) and \textit{ab initio} molecular dynamics have been widely applied to ultrafast phenomena, including ultrafast demagnetization~\cite{Krieger2015, Zhang2023}, Hubbard-$U$ renormalization~\cite{Tancogne-Dejean2018}, photoinduced structural dynamics~\cite{Lian2020, Wen-Hao2022, Chen2018, Liu2022}, and hot-carrier relaxation \cite{Zheng2023, Lively2024}, while constrained DFT (cDFT) has been used to describe quasi-equilibrium structural responses~\cite{Tangney1999, Tangney2002, Murray2007, Marini2021, Murray2015}, light-induced transitions~\cite{Mocatti2023, Furci2024}, and nonthermal melting~\cite{Corradini2025}.
-Yet a unified, first-principles framework that \emph{simultaneously} treats electron–electron, electron–phonon, and phonon–phonon interactions in real time, without neglecting any one of these effects, has remained elusive.
+Time-dependent density-functional theory and \textit{ab initio} molecular dynamics have been widely applied to ultrafast phenomena, including ultrafast demagnetization~\cite{Krieger2015, Zhang2023}, Hubbard-$U$ renormalization~\cite{Tancogne-Dejean2018}, photoinduced structural dynamics~\cite{Lian2020, Wen-Hao2022, Chen2018, Liu2022}, and hot-carrier relaxation \cite{Zheng2023, Lively2024}, while constrained density-functional theory (cDFT) and density-functional perturbation theory have been used to describe quasi-equilibrium structural responses~\cite{Tangney1999, Tangney2002, Murray2007, Marini2021, Murray2015}, light-induced transitions~\cite{Mocatti2023, Furci2024}, and nonthermal melting~\cite{Corradini2025}.
+Yet a unified, first-principles framework that \emph{simultaneously} treats electron-electron, electron-phonon, and phonon-phonon interactions in real time, without neglecting any one of these effects, has remained elusive.

-In this work, we develop a unified theoretical and computational framework for the real-time nonequilibrium dynamics of photocarriers and phonons in semiconductors that (i) treats electron–electron, electron–phonon, and phonon–phonon interactions on the same footing in the quantum equations of motion; (ii) captures time-dependent quasiparticle and phonon-frequency renormalizations tied to the evolving photocarriers and phonon distributions; (iii) addresses changes in the electronic and optical properties as functions of fluence, by properly including the single-particle bandgap shrinking and renormalization of exciton energies and spectral widths, (iv) accounts for the time evolution of screening due to the formation of an electron-hole plasma, (v) can be coupled with cDFT and cDFPT \cite{Marini2021} to describe light-induced structural transitions at long times, and, finally, (vi) is implemented in a Wannier representation with a direct-interpolation scheme~\cite{Volpato2025} allowing for ultradense Brillouin-zone sampling, long propagation times, and realistic pump–probe conditions with a high level of accuracy.
+In this work, we develop a unified theoretical and computational framework for the real-time nonequilibrium dynamics of photocarriers and phonons in semiconductors that (i) treats electron-electron, electron-phonon, and phonon-phonon interactions on the same footing in the quantum equations of motion; (ii) captures time-dependent quasiparticle and phonon-frequency renormalizations tied to the evolving photocarriers and phonon distributions; (iii) addresses changes in the electronic and optical properties as functions of fluence, by properly including the single-particle bandgap shrinking and renormalization of exciton energies and spectral widths, (iv) accounts for the time evolution of screening due to the formation of an electron-hole plasma, (v) can be coupled with cDFT and cDFPT \cite{Marini2021} to describe light-induced structural transitions at long times, and, finally, (vi) is implemented in a Wannier representation with a direct-interpolation scheme~\cite{Volpato2025} allowing for ultradense Brillouin-zone sampling, long propagation times, and realistic pump-probe conditions with a high level of accuracy.